 Decide terms of engagement

-If there is a change of plan due to an unforeseen situation, or an extra is required, this is documented on a variance sheet.
+If there is a change of plan due to an unforeseen situation or an extra is required, this is documented on a variance sheet.
 The variance sheet will include the scope of work and associated costs, and will be submitted for approval to the mutually-approved person before any work is carried out.
-Once approved, it will be included in the monthly progress report and will show up on the monthly invoice as a variance.
+Once approved, it will be included in the monthly progress report and will show up on your monthly invoice as a variance.